mukhergm/FGCount/README.md

 Step 3: conda env create -f fgcount.yml

-Step 4: Edit the init file which is located inside the "config/" folder
+Step 4: Edit the init file which is located inside the "config/" folder and source the init file (source init.sh)

 Step 5: Compile all the C-code which is there inside the src/ folder